 - Verify you are signed in to the portal and open Scene Viewer.

-- Click the Modify scene button at the upper left of your screen to open Designer.
+- Click the Modify scene button to open Designer.

 What layers does Scene Viewer support?